John C. Chaney

-Early life and career
+Early life

 Chaney was born near Lisbon, Ohio in 1854, and later moved to Lafayette Township, Indiana, with his parents, who settled on a farm near Fort Wayne.
 He attended the common schools, graduating first from Ascension Seminary, Farmersburg, Indiana, in 1874 and later from the Terre Haute Commercial College.

 He taught school and served as superintendent of schools for five years before graduating from the law school of Cincinnati University in June 1882.

+Career

 Chaney was admitted to the bar in 1883 and commenced practice in Sullivan, Indiana.
 He served as a member of the state central committee from the second district in 1884 and 1885.
 In July 1889, he was appointed by President Harrison as assistant to the Attorney General in the Department of Justice, serving in that position until August 1893, when he resigned and resumed the practice of law.

-Congress

 Chaney was elected as a Republican to the Fifty-ninth and Sixtieth Congresses (March 4, 1905 – March 3, 1909) for Indiana's 2nd congressional district.
 He was an unsuccessful candidate for reelection in 1908 to the Sixty-first Congress.

-Later career and death

-After leaving the House, he continued the practice of law in Sullivan, Indiana, where he died on April 26, 1940.
+After leaving the House, he continued the practice of law in Sullivan, Indiana.

+Personal life

+Chaney died on April 26, 1940, in Sullivan, Indiana.
 He was interred in Center Ridge Cemetery.